kruize/kruize/docs/README.md

 kruize-866d48ddd-5qw2v                                         1/1       Running             0          10s
 ```

 From the ICP main menu navigate to Grafana (Eg Menu -> Platform -> Monitoring).
-Now you need to install the Kruize Dashboard, see the "Install the Grafana dashboard" section for more details.
+Now you need to install the Kruize Dashboard, see [Install the Grafana dashboard](#install-the-grafana-dashboard) for more details.

 Note: Kruize only monitors application with a specific label.
-See section "Add Application Label" below for more info.
+See [Add Application Label](#add-application-label) below for more info.

 ### Add Application Label